-Burial fees can vary hugely.
-High demand and the location of the plot will affect the price.
-When you buy a burial plot, you're buying the right to say you'll be buried in that grave for a set amount of time.
+Burial fees can vary hugely depending where in the UK you are.
+This is because price is affected by high demand and plot location.
+When you buy a burial plot, you're buying the right to be buried in that grave for a set amount of time.
 You'll also have the right to have a memorial set up on your behalf, such as a headstone or plaque.
 This is paid for separately.

-The cost of your funeral will depend on where it's held.
-The difference between the average cost of the most and least expensive locations is £4,500.
+Yes.
+The cost of your funeral depends on where in the country it's held.
+The difference in average cost between the most expensive location (Kensal Green, London - £13,262) and least expensive (Belfast, £3,061) is over £10,000.